flutter/website/src/get-started/codelab.md

       }
     ```

-    Next, you'll add a `ListView.builder` widget to the
+    Next, you'll add a `ListView` widget to the
-    `_RandomWordsState` class.
-This method builds the
+    `_RandomWordsState` class with the `ListView.builder` constructor.
-    `ListView` that displays the suggested word pairing.
+    This method creates the `ListView` that displays the suggested word pairing.

     The `ListView` class provides a builder property, `itemBuilder`,
     that's a factory builder and callback function specified as an